Meningococcal disease: Children

-Children 2–10 years of age who are at high risk for meningococcal disease such as certain chronic medical conditions and travel to or reside in countries with hyperendemic or epidemic meningococcal disease should receive primary immunization.
-Although safety and efficacy of the vaccine have not been established in children younger than 2 years of age and under outbreak control, the unconjugated vaccine can be considered.
+Children 2–10 years of age who are at high risk for meningococcal disease, such as certain chronic medical conditions and travel to or reside in countries with hyperendemic or epidemic meningococcal disease, should receive primary immunization.
+Although the safety and efficacy of the vaccine have not been established in children younger than 2 years of age and under outbreak control, the unconjugated vaccine can be considered.
+In the UK, infants are routinely vaccinated against serotype B.